Underwriting Small Business Loans: Process, Criteria, and How to Improve Approval Chances

 2. What are the 4 C's of underwriting?

 The 4 C’s of underwriting are Character, Capacity, Capital, and Collateral.
-They help lenders assess your credit behavior, repayment ability, financial strength, and the assets you can pledge to secure the loan and minimise lending risk.
+They help lenders assess your credit behaviour, repayment ability, financial strength, and the assets you can pledge to secure the loan and minimise lending risk.

 3. What is the process of underwriting a loan?